 Welcome to today's Defense Business Briefing, your weekly roundup of the latest defense industry news.

-Science Applications International Corp. said sales in its most recent quarter hit $1.2 billion, up 3 percent from the same three-month period the prior year.
+Perspecta said sales in its most recent quarter reached $1.1 billion, up 49 percent from the same three-month period a year earlier.

-Senior Pentagon officials are scheduled to appear around the Washington area this week as discussions continue about the fiscal year 2020 defense budget.
+Senior Pentagon officials are scheduled to speak around the Washington area this week.
+Congress is out.